One of the questions I’m often asked by readers, is how to pick a blog niche.

 Most news-focused blogs have a team of writers working for them, so they can keep up with the latest news and developments.

-So you’ve chosen a niche to blog about that you’re confident will give you a good chance of (eventually) monetizing the site.
+So you’ve now chosen a blog niche that you’re confident will give you a good chance of (eventually) monetizing the site.

 There are plenty of other blogs, books, magazines and products related to it… and it’s something you’re genuinely interested in.